-Both the D5200 and the E-330 have been discontinued, but can regularly be found used on eBay.
+Both the D5200 and the E-330 have been discontinued, but can regularly be found used on ebay.
 The D5200 was replaced by the Nikon D5300, while the E-330 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5200 Manual (free pdf) or the online Olympus E-330 Manual.
+Further information on the features and operation of the D5200 and E-330 can be found, respectively, in the Nikon D5200 Manual (free pdf) or the online Olympus E-330 Manual.

 So what conclusions can be drawn?
 Is the Nikon D5200 better than the Olympus E-330 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D5200:

 - More detail: Offers more megapixels (24 vs 7.4MP) with a 84% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger sensor produces good images even in poorly lit environments.